tmr08c/tmr08c.github.io/content/blog/2021/04/adding-randomness-to-factoires/index.md

 => "http://raviga.com"
 ```

-Faker provides an advantage over our [sequences](#sequences) example in that you aren't pulling from the same basic template.
+Faker provides an advantage over our [sequences](#sequences) example in that you aren't using the same basic template.
 Instead, you are pulling from a large list of possible values.
 Even better, most basic data types can generate fairly complex sample data.
 For example, looking at how [names](https://github.com/faker-ruby/faker/blob/master/lib/locales/en/name.yml) can be generated, there are prefixes, suffixes, and middle names; these additional variations could help potentially catch issues if you were not handling them.

-Like all of our options so far, Faker does not go as far as what a [property-based testing tool](https://dev.to/jdsteinhauser/intro-to-property-based-testing-2cj8) would provide.
+Like all of our options so far, Faker does not go as far as something like a [property-based testing tool](https://dev.to/jdsteinhauser/intro-to-property-based-testing-2cj8) would provide.
 Its goal is to provide realistic data, so you will not have test data that looks like someone rolled their head on the keyboard.
-That said, its realistic data is likely to provide more variation and randomness than you would if left to your own devices.
+That said, its realistic data will provide more variation and randomness than you would have if left to your own devices.

 ## Conclusion

-Adding some randomness into your tests can potentially help catch use cases that you were not thinking of when designing a solution.
+Adding some randomness into your tests can potentially help catch bugs.
+By creating scenarios you may not have been thinking of when designing a solution, random data can result in tests that were passing with one set of data to fail with another.
 While there are different levels of randomness and chances of catching corner cases in your system, some of the options covered in this post are low-cost enough that I use them by default.

+I hope you can adopt the practices in this post to shine a light on some of the bugs in your applications.